mahmoud-ekhani/MolGraphAR/README.md

 You need to specify the protein pocket and a reference molecule.

+A general conformer is first generated using OpenBabel.

-The reference molecule's center will be used to determine the bounding box for docking the conformer of the SMILES to protein pocket.
+The reference molecule's center will be used to determine the bounding box for docking the conformer of the SMILES to the protein pocket.

 Example usage for  `example/7x79_pocket10.pdb` and `example/7x79_ligand.sdf` :